falcosecurity/falco-website/content/docs/installation.md

 The kernel module can be prebuilt and provided to the Falco pods via HTTPs.
 The easiest way to build the kernel module is to deploy Falco on a node with the required kernel headers, have Falco (via the `falco-probe-loader` script) build the kernel module, then copy the kernel module out of the pod or container.
 By default the kernel module is copied to `/root/.sysdig/`.

 `SYSDIG_PROBE_URL` - Set this environment variable for the Falco pod to override the default host for prebuilt kernel modules.
-This should be only the host portion of the URL without the trailing slash, ie `https://myhost.mydomain.com`.
+This should be only the host portion of the URL without the trailing slash - ie., `https://myhost.mydomain.com`.
 The kernel modules should be placed in directory `/stable/sysdig-probe-binaries/` and named as follows:
 `falco-probe-${falco_version}-$(uname -i)-$(uname -r)-{md5sum of kernel config}.ko`

 The `falco-probe-loader` script will name the module in this format by default.